Option - Second and final year

 This module is not currently open to students from the School for Cross-faculty Studies.

-Sustainability is the most significant societal challenge of our age and it is therefore imperative that all subjects should be engaging with this critical topic that will be so central to their future life and career.
-Thus the module aims to present the issue of sustainability from a variety of cross-disciplinary perspectives, including academics with expertise in the natural, applied and social sciences and humanities but also people with direct engagement with sustainability issues in estates, in careers and from outside the university.
-In doing so, it will provide a variety of sources of knowledge that will allow students to connect to their own experience, but also to provide a multifaceted understanding of the topic.
+Sustainability is the most significant societal challenge of our age and it is therefore imperative that we all engage with this critical topic that occupies such a central role in our lives.
+The aim of this module is to explore sustainability and sustainable development from a variety of cross-disciplinary perspectives, with a focus on the three main pillars of sustainable development (economic, environmental, social) as well as good governance as a necessary fourth pillar, and the interactions between them.
+In doing so, it will provide a variety of sources of knowledge that will allow students to make connections between their own experiences and the theme of sustainability, and also to gain a multifaceted understanding of the topic.

 - To make students aware of the urgent issues around sustainability, sustainable development and how they are relevant to their own study area;